 Further, in order to qualify for the PMP exam, aspirants must have an in-depth understanding of nine knowledge areas of project management, including project scope management, integration management, human resource management, time management, cost management, quality management, and procurement management.

 Reason #7: Greater Visibility To Recruiters

-Research across industries suggests that organizations prefer hiring PMP® certified project managers to their non-credentialed peers.
-PMP® certification is a standard that demonstrates a professional’s expertise in project management and it immediately catches a recruiter’s eye, during profile evaluation.
+Research across industries suggests that organizations prefer hiring PMP certified project managers rather their non-credentialed peers.
+The PMP certification is a standard that demonstrates a professional’s expertise in project management and it immediately catches a recruiter’s eye during profile evaluation.

-The test falls into about the middle range in terms of cost.
-While not as expensive as many of the high tech, very specific exams, it isn’t something you are likely to take lightly.
+The exam itself falls into about the middle range in terms of cost.
+While not as expensive as many of the high-tech, very specific exams, it isn’t something you are likely to take lightly.
 At $555 a test (unless you are a PMI® member, in which case it is $405), it doesn’t seem too expensive.

-Once you consider the failure rate, you may decide that you need to take courses, which run between $1,500 and $2,000, and that does not include the cost of the exam.
+The passing rate of the PMP exam is estimated to be around 50 – 60%.
+Once you consider the pass/fail rate, you may decide that you need formal training.
+These types, of course, can cost between $1,500 and $2,000—not counting the cost of the exam.

 With the economy yet to get back to where it was 15 years ago, there is still plenty of uncertainty.
-While no one is immune to layoffs and downsizing, 80% of executives around the world believe that having PMP® Certification demonstrated core competencies that made the certification holders valuable even during a recession.
+While no one is immune to layoffs and downsizing, 80% of executives around the world believe that having a PMP certification demonstrated core competencies that made the certification holders valuable even during a recession.

 PMP is a registered mark of the Project Management Institute, Inc.